 The world of three-dimensional printing might be getting a whole lot sweeter.
 In January, chocolate maker Hershey announced that they had begun experimenting with three-dimensional printing with chocolate, creating a totally new way to enjoy your favorite sweet treat.
-The venture was announced at the 2014 Consumer ElectroHershey3dPrintingnics Show in Las Vegas.
+The venture was announced at the 2014 Consumer Electronics Show in Las Vegas.
 The show isn’t typically a place for food, but the idea of 3D printing on chocolate was enough to pique the interest of both foodies and technophiles alike.
 This new venture marks the first serious partnership between food and 3D printing.

 The Sweet Side of 3d Printing